1,000+ Opportunities

 In India and Kenya, the Foundation funds programs that support inventors creating scalable and sustainable technologies that improve the lives of vulnerable communities.
 Our Climate Action strategy allows us to work globally to accelerate and scale up solutions to address the climate crisis.
 2035 NW Front Avenue, Suite 501

-Based on current listing details, eligibility includes: Nonprofits (501c3), especially in invention and technology for good Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits (501c3), especially in invention and technology for good.
+Confirm the full requirements in the official notice before applying.